 Stone Fire Pizza is easy to love: a family-friendly restaurant with accessible, high-quality Italian food.
 “Somewhere you can bring the kids and the family and enjoy good food, good company, and a nice atmosphere,” explains General Manager Samantha Simon.

 The oven is, of course, one of the draws.
 The wood-burning oven, imported from Italy, features a porthole that is always open, and a rotating floor to evenly bake the pizzas, and to roast tomatoes, peppers, and garlic.
 The other star is the pizza itself: thin, soft Neapolitan-style gourmet creations with fresh toppings as varied as Brussels sprouts, grilled artichokes, clams, shrimp, and even a fried egg.
 Pizza isn’t all brother-and-sister owners Renato Rancic and Sylvia Denardo offer, however.
-They also serve pastas (some of which, such as tortellini and gnocchi, are made fresh in-house), panini, and classic Italian entrees such as Chicken Parmigiana and Veal Scaloppini Piccata.
+They also serve pastas (some of which, such as tortellini and gnocchi, are made fresh in-house), panini, and classic Italian entrees such as Chicken Parmigiana and Veal Scaloppini Piccata, they also have Pizza Delivery.
 Specials frequently involve whatever seafood is fresh at market.

 “We’ve really tried to put the best ingredients forward,” says Simon.
 “Our dishes are so simple – it’s the ingredients that will really make a dish.”